RunestoneInteractive/RunestoneServer/README.rst

 If you want to run a full blown server, so you can save ActiveCode assignments, etc. you will need to download and install `web2py <http://web2py.com>`_.

-The easiest way to do so is to download the "Source Code" distribution from http://www.web2py.com/init/default/download.
+The easiest way to do so is to download the **Source Code** distribution from http://www.web2py.com/init/default/download.
 `Here <http://www.web2py.com/examples/static/web2py_src.zip>`_ is a direct link to the zip archive.
 After you download it, extract the zip file to some folder on your hard drive. (web2py requires no real "installation").
+I avoid the web2py.app installation on OS X as it messes with the Python path.
+I assume the Windows web2py.exe is the same and I would avoid it as well if I used Windows.

 Within the ``web2py`` folder that was just extracted, go to the ``applications/`` folder and check out this repository (instructions below).
 This will install the Runestone Tools as a web2py application automatically.